Miami Injury Lawyer

 While such financial compensation cannot heal your injuries, it can make your recovery process easier by relieving financial concerns and can give you a sense of justice.
 In some cases, we can obtain the full amount you deserve through insurance negotiations while, in others, filing a legal claim may be necessary.

-At the Miami office of Pita Weber Del Prado, our team of lawyers has been standing up for the rights and interests of injured victims for decades.
+At Pita Weber Del Prado, our team of Miami personal injury lawyers have been standing up for the rights and interests of injured victims for decades.
 We bring our extensive litigation experience, resources, and understanding of personal injury and medical malpractice laws to every case so that we can obtain the most favorable results possible for you.
 If you have been injured, your focus should be on your physical recovery, so we will handle your financial recovery for you.
 We are committed to providing the highest quality of individualized representation and we are fluent in both English and Spanish to better serve our clients.

 If you call for a free consultation, we will evaluate your situation and discuss your legal rights and options.
 Please do not hesitate to contact our office at 305-670-2889 to learn more about how we can help you.